Managing module source

 example.com/mymodules/module1/package1

-- Module path as given in a user’s require directive:
+- Module path and version as specified in a user’s require directive: